What Extreme or Severe Carpal Tunnel Syndrome Feels Like

 The most common symptoms of severe carpal tunnel syndrome include one or more of the following:

-4 criteria for having severe carpal tunnel syndrome
+4 Criteria for having severe carpal tunnel syndrome

 Doctors and therapists usually describe your carpal tunnel as “severe stage” when 4 clinical criteria are met: